tmhsplb/opiddailydoc/docs/Infrastructure.md

     public ICollection<Visit> Visits { get; set; }

-was added to class `Entities\Client.cs`.
+was added to class Entities\Client.cs.
 Entity Framework Code First automatically detected this when the "History" migration (described next) was created.

 Running the PowerShell command